pulumi/docs/content/case-studies/sans-institute.md

 quote_block:
   quote: |
-      The Pulumi Automation API made [deploying the application and its infrastructure] a much cleaner process.
-With the old architecture, it was much more manual, stitched together with bash scripts, and then wrapped in another tool with its DSL.
+      "The Pulumi Automation API made [deploying the application and its infrastructure] a much cleaner process.
+With the old architecture, it was much more manual, stitched together with bash scripts, and then wrapped in another tool with its DSL."
   quote_attrib: Tyler Mulligan, Senior DevOps Engineer, SANS Institute
   headline_stat: 70%
   headline: Reduced deployment time